neamax/MadTapChangelog/readme.md

     - Leaderboards page redesigned
 </span>
 <span style="margin-bottom: 1vw;">
-    - New week’s challenges and special event pushed and started
+    - New week’s challenges and special events pushed and started
 </span>
 <span style="margin-bottom: 1vw;">
     - New Tasks added to the game